 Kate joined the Arts Council with a background in Communications, Advertising, and Digital Marketing from Appalachian State University.
 Recently relocating to Montana, Kate has been drawn to Big Sky for years, captivated by its natural beauty and vibrant community.
 With a passion for photography and videography, she brings her creative eye to capturing the arts in Big Sky, showcasing the talent and culture that the Arts Council supports.
 Outside of work, Kate loves hiking, camping, and immersing herself in the Montana outdoors.

 Sierra is the newest member of The Arts Council Studio Instructor Team and has proven to be a dedicated and talented ceramic artist.
-We are excited to have Sierra on board at The Arts Council.
+Sierra teaches pottery and manages the art classroom/studio in the BASE community center, and also runs the open studio program.

 Shannon joined the Arts Council studio staff in the fall of 2024 and is teaching our beginner and intermediate stained glass classes.
 Shannon is excited to be back in Big Sky after leaving in 2021, and in addition to teaching art she works full time as the Center Director of Morningstar Learning Center.
 Having lived in many different mountain towns throughout the west from Leavenworth, WA to Breckenridge, CO, Big Sky has always been the one that felt most like home.
 You can often find Shannon in the mountains skiing, climbing, rafting, hiking, or sitting in her hammock with a cup of tea and a good book.